-Note: If she still wants the IUD while at very high individual risk of STIs, and reliable laboratory testing for gonorrhea and chlamydia is available, a woman who tests negative can have an IUD inserted.
-A woman who tests positive can have an IUD inserted as soon as she nishes treatment, if she is not at risk of reinfection by the time of insertion.
+If she still wants the IUD while at very high individual risk of STIs, and reliable laboratory testing for gonorrhea and chlamydia is available, a woman who tests negative can have an IUD inserted.
+A woman who tests positive can have an IUD inserted as soon as she finishes treatment, if she is not at risk of reinfection by the time of insertion.

-In special circumstances, if other, more appropriate methods are not available or not acceptable, a health care provider who can carefully assess a speci c woman’s condition and situation may decide that a woman at very high individual risk can have the IUD inserted even if STI testing is not available.
-(Depending on the circumstances, the provider may consider presumptively treating her with a full curative dose of antibiotics effective against both gonorrhea and chlamydia and inserting the IUD after she nishes treatment.)
+In special circumstances, if other, more appropriate methods are not available or not acceptable, a health care provider who can carefully assess a specific woman’s condition and situation may decide that a woman at very high individual risk can have the IUD inserted even if STI testing is not available.
+(Depending on the circumstances, the provider may consider presumptively treating her with a full curative dose of antibiotics effective against both gonorrhea and chlamydia and inserting the IUD after she finishes treatment.)
 Whether or not she receives presumptive treatment, the provider should be sure that the client can return for the follow-up visit, will be carefully checked for infection, and will be treated immediately if needed.
 She should be asked to return at once if she develops a fever and either lower abdominal pain or abnormal vaginal discharge or both.

 ‡ In contrast, if a current IUD user’s situation changes and she finds herself at very high individual risk for gonorrhea or chlamydia, she can keep using her IUD.